idaholab/moose/docs/content/documentation/systems/Executioner/TimeStepper/framework/IterationAdaptiveDT.md

 `IterationAdaptiveDT` grows or shrinks the time step based on the number of iterations taken to obtain a converged solution in the last converged step.
 The required `optimal_iterations` parameter controls the number of nonlinear iterations per time step that provides optimal solution efficiency.
-If more iterations than that are required to obatin a converged solution, the time step may be too large, resulting in undue solution difficulty, while if fewer iterations are required, it may be possible to take larger time steps to obtain a solution more quickly.
+If more iterations than that are required to obtain a converged solution, the time step may be too large, resulting in undue solution difficulty, while if fewer iterations are required, it may be possible to take larger time steps to obtain a solution more quickly.